 I am sure there are writers who have a very different approach to writing but I find having a plan really helps.

 The publishing industry moves at a glacial pace, so you really need to be patient.
 It took around two years to complete my novel and get published.
 Apparently, that is quick!
 After I wrote The Life of a Banana, I faced a lot of rejection.
-First were the rejections from literary agents and then the publishers.
+Since it’s always hard to find UK literary agents accepting submissions – first were the rejections from literary agents and then the publishers.

 If I had given up after the 10th rejection, I would not have a novel.
 The book industry is highly subjective in the sense that one editor may love a book while another may hate it.
 It’s very much about finding the right “home” for your novel and having the stamina and resilience to take the rejections.